lark-parser/lark/README.md

 ### Lark is easier to use

-- You can work with parse-trees instead of state-machines .
+- You can work with parse-trees instead of state-machines
 - The grammar is simple to read and write
 - There are no restrictions on grammar structure.
 Any grammar you write can be parsed.
     - Some structures are faster than others.
 If you care about speed, you can learn them gradually while the parser is already working.
-    - A well-written grammar is very fast.
+    - A well-written grammar is very fast
     - Note: Nondeterminstic grammars will run a little slower
     - Note: Ambiguous grammars (grammars that can be parsed in more than one way) are supported, but may cause significant slowdown if the ambiguity is too big)
 - You don't have to worry about terminals (regexps) or rules colliding